nsinorov/nsinorov/README.md

 <h1 align="center">Hi 👋, I'm Nikolay Sinorov</h1>
-<h3 align="center">A passionate wanna be backend developer from Bulgaria, currently I'm a student at SoftUni.bg and I'm learning C#.</h3>
+<h3 align="center">A passionate backend developer from Bulgaria, currently I'm a student at SoftUni.bg and I'm learning C#.</h3>

 - 📫 How to reach me **www.linkedin.com/in/nikolay-sinorov**